 Australian cypress (Christiansen 2000), cypress pine (Wunderlin 1993); chinchilla, jinchila [Barunggam] (Power and Lorraine 2008), cooloola or kululu [unspecified Aboriginal language] (Brown 2000).

-A generally recognized, distinctive genus within the Cupressaceae, here treated in 18 species:
+A generally recognized, distinctive genus within the Cupressaceae, here treated in 16 species.

 Syn: Frenela Mirbel 1825; Fresnelia Steudel; Leichardtia Sheph.; Pachylepis Brong.; Octoclinis F. Mueller 1858; Parolinia Endl.
 (Vidakovic 1991).
-This treatment follows that given in the Flora of Australia (Hill 1998), which describes the 17 species native to Australia (the other 2 are in New Caledonia).
 Type: C. rhomboidea.
 No species mentioned when the genus originally described.
 For note on typification see Bullock (1957).

 Callitris is proving to be somewhat of a taxonomic problem.
 Gadek et al. (2000), in a molecular study, placed it within a well-supported monophyletic clade along with Actinostrobus and Neocallitropsis.
 A molecular study by Pye et al. (2003), which unfortunately did not include all Callitris taxa, placed Neocallitropsis within Callitris (sister to C. sulcata), with Callitris sister to Actinostrobus.
 Farjon (2005), in an unpublished morphological analysis, found Callitris monophyletic and sister to an Actinostrobus-Neocallitropsis clade.
-Most recently, a detailed morphological analysis, considering 42 characters for all species in all three genera, found Callitris paraphyletic in a clade with Actinostrobus, sister to Neocallitropsis (Piggin and Bruhl 2010).
+A detailed morphological analysis, considering 42 characters for all species in all three genera, found Callitris paraphyletic in a clade with Actinostrobus, sister to Neocallitropsis (Piggin and Bruhl 2010).
 However, several of the relationships in the cladograms proposed by Piggin and Bruhl are only weakly supported; in fact the only clade supported by a bootstrap percentage above 90% is that of Actinostrobus.
 Review of this work suggests to me that the close relationship between Callitris, Actinostrobus and Neocallitropsis is well supported and the three taxa could be unified in a single genus.
 The close relationship between the three species of Actinostrobus is also well supported.
 Within Callitris there seem to be some well-supported species groups, such as C. endlicheri-C. muelleri-C. oblonga, and there are some intriguing similarities between Neocallitropsis and the two New Caledonian Callitris species, but in general the taxonomic relationships within the genus have not yet been sorted out.
+This issue is further complicated by the fact that some species are fairly variable with regard to common taxonomic characters (such as cone characters) and some species have contiguous or overlapping ranges where they readily hybridize.
+In particular, the comprehensive review by Farjon (2005, 2010) indicated that the species here treated as C. tuberculata is within the range of variation seen in C. pressii; see also the "Taxonomic notes" for C. columellaris.

 Monoecious, evergreen trees or shrubs.
 Branches erect, spreading or fastigiate.
 Bark persistent, hard and compact (fibrous in C. macleayana).
 Branchlets appearing to consist of triangular or grooved-cylindrical joints owing to the decurrent leaf bases.
 Adult leaves scale-like, in alternating whorls of 3, decurrent for much of their length; free tip triangular in section and often appressed; dorsal surface rounded or keeled.
 Juvenile leaves in whorls of 4, triangular in cross-section, basally shortly decurrent below a spreading needle-like upper portion, in some species remaining on mature trees.
 Male cones ovoid, obovoid, oblong or cylindrical, solitary, paired or clustered at the ends of the branchlets, comprising numerous alternating, trimerous whorls of imbricate scales; each with 2-6 abaxial microsporangia; pollen spherical, not saccate.
 Female cones solitary or clustered on short lateral branches, comprising 2 whorls of 3 fertile scales with a reduced internode, to form a 6-merous cone (rarely 8 in C. macleayana and C. oblonga); outer whorl of scales often smaller than the inner; fertile scales each with 1-8 erect ovules and subtended by an adnate sterile bract which may form a dorsal protuberance; 10-30 mm diam.; globose to ovoid.
 Mature cones are persistent or deciduous.
 Below each scale are 1-8 seeds, oblong, with 1-3 wings (Harden 1990, Vidakovic 1991, Hill 1998).
 For the 7 species studied (Mehra and Koshoo 1956), 2n=22.